 I am proud to be an American.
-(Raise your hand if you’re proud,too).
+(Raise your hand if you’re proud, too).
 Americans are some of the most caring, most passionate, and most inventive people on the planet.
-We’ve also become a people obsessed with ‘doing.’
+However, we’ve also become a people obsessed with ‘doing.’
 We brag about how busy we are as we pass one another and hurry off to the next activity.
 And in all the doing, some of us forget how and why we are doing all these things.
 Right now we are rushing into the bountiful feast season.

 We won’t remember that the first feast came only after a tremendous amount of physical work.
-The early settlers suffered through a two month journey on a ship most of us modern Americans wouldn’t step foot on.
-Those that survived the journey were challenged by winter weather, limited food, poor housing and illness.
-They had to clear the land, build their homes, hunt for meat, and till the land to grow food.
+The early settlers suffered through a two-month journey on a ship most of us modern Americans wouldn’t step foot on.
+Those that survived the journey were challenged by winter weather, limited food, poor housing, and illness.
+Then they had to clear the land, build their homes, hunt for meat, and till the land to grow food.
 The survivors of that first harsh year had plenty of reasons to celebrate their first successful harvest.

 By comparison, most modern Americans have it very soft.
-But this post isn’t meant to be a “in the old days . . .” type of scolding.
+But this post isn’t meant to be an “in the old days . . .” type of scolding.
 It’s meant as a reminder: Be thankful for the technology that makes our lives so much easier.
-Be thankful that our knowledge and technology has made it possible to have plenty of food.
+Give thanks that our knowledge and technology has made it possible to have plenty of food.
 Be thankful that the advances in medicine have nearly eliminated some of the most deadly epidemics out there. (*Raising my hand, thankful for all of these*) But our bodies have not caught up evolutionarily with all of the technical changes